THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/reference/global-context.md

 The build config object the integration has resolved to.
 For applications using the integration's [localisation](/docs/astro-integration/guides/i18n) solution this will be the locale specific config.

+### altitude.runtime.config.domain

+The domain that the integration has resolved to.

 ### altitude.runtime.kv.\<namespace>

 The value of [KV](#kv) retrieved using the key provided.
 This will be attached using the namespace value provided in the KV for the key retrieved.